Mission 2 Organize

 The nature of life is so fragile.
 In a matter of seconds, our lives and our plans can get turned upside down by things totally out of our control!
 We all know this, but there is no point in going through life worrying about all of the bad things that could happen.
-That would be a waste of our energy and imagination.
+Still, there is no harm in doing a little work to prepare for all the “what if”s that might meet us along the road.
+One way to be prepared is to have an emergency documents kit ready to go at all times.

 First, you need to gather all of the essential papers.
 We’ll give you more details on exactly which ones you need soon but remember that It’s important to make copies of your vital documents.
 If you need to have the original copy in your emergency box do so but make sure the box is safe and secure.
 If a copy would suffice in an emergency, perhaps place that copy in your emergency box and keep the original in a secure location like a safe deposit box or fire proof safe for security purposes.